anlp-website/Spring23/content/docs/course-info/course-overview.md

 # Course Goals

 Analyze NLP techniques and apply them to text data.
-The course is divided into three main categories:
+The course is divided into three main categories: s

 1. **Preprocessing:** Demonstrate how to clean and integrate text data